Black Dreams (Book #11)

 Miriam isn’t the powerful seer.
 She isn’t the one with strange abilities.

 So what are these hyper-realistic dreams she keeps having?
 And why does she keep disappearing, pretty much every time she falls asleep – and increasingly, even when she isn’t asleep?

 Where does she go that Black can’t feel or find her, when he can ALWAYS feel and find her?

 Standalone novel.
 No cliffhanger.

-BLACK DREAMS takes place between book #10 and book #11 in the QUENTIN BLACK MYSTERY series, a paranormal mystery series starring brilliant but dangerous psychic detective, Quentin Black, and his partner, forensic psychologist Miri Fox.
-It’s also a spinoff of the BRIDGE & SWORD SERIES, and part of the same universe.
+BLACK DREAMS is book #11 in the QUENTIN BLACK MYSTERY series, a paranormal mystery series starring brilliant but dangerous psychic detective, Quentin Black, and his partner, forensic psychologist Miri Fox.

 Ch1: What's the Last Thing You Remember?